dekork/swimlane/README.md

 DELETE `/api/deleteboat/{ID}`

-The API service was assumed to be setup as publically accessible as no user authentication is required, as well as for endpoint testing.
+The API service was assumed to be setup as publicly accessible as no user authentication is required, as well as for endpoint testing.
 ___
 #### Deployment
 To deploy this project you will need to fork this repo to your own GitHub, and have CircleCI connected to it.
 Then you need to setup your ECR/ECS repositories and cluster.